A Brief History of African Fashion: From Traditional Textiles to Modern Designs

 Alongside the inter-collaboration between African designers and others across different continents, African fashion is increasingly being promoted online, with websites focused on the continent’s fashion industries in South Africa and Nigeria clearly leading the way.

 This has undoubtedly led to the emergence of a number of trends that are now directly attributable to African roots, with consumers of various races establishing an affinity group for African art and design enthusiasts.
-Social networking has undoubtedly helped both established and upcoming African designers by reviving the continent’s fashion industry throughout time.
+Social networking has undoubtedly helped both established and upcoming African designers by reviving the continent’s fashion industry over time.

 Contemporary African Fashion